OVERVIEW: Federal Spending, Taxes, Deficit

 3. net interest payments on the debt.

-Discretionary Spending: 25% of the Budget:
+Discretionary Spending: 26% of the Budget:

-• About 25% of federal spending is called “discretionary spending,” because the amount of spending flows from annual discretionary funding decisions by the House and Senate Appropriations Committees.
+• About 26% of federal spending is called “discretionary spending,” because the amount of spending flows from annual discretionary funding decisions by the House and Senate Appropriations Committees.

-• Non-defense discretionary (NDD) spending was about $930 billion in outlays for FY 2025 or 13% of total outlays.
+• Non-defense discretionary (NDD) spending is an estimated $996 billion in outlays for FY 2026 or 14% of total outlays.
 NDD is funded by the 11 non-defense appropriations laws.
 Non-defense discretionary spending has been trending downward, except for temporary increases due to the Great Recession and COVID-19 response efforts.
-As a percent of GDP, non-defense discretionary spending was 4.4 percent in FY 2010 and fell to 3.1 percent of GDP by FY 2019.
-Due to the COVID-19 pandemic response, NDD rose to 4.4 percent of GDP in FY 2020, but fell to 4.0 percent in FY 2021, 3.8 percent in FY 2022, 3.6 percent of GDP in FY 2023, 3.3 percent of GDP in FY 2024, and about 3.1 percent of GDP in FY 2025.
+NDD programs have fallen as a percentage of GDP from 3.9% of GDP in FY 2021, to 3.6% in FY 2022, 3.3% of GDP in FY 2023, 3.2% in FY 2025, 3.1% in FY2026, and is projected to be only 2.4% in FY 2036.

 Direct (Mandatory) Spending: 60% of the Budget